The Need for a Systems Integration Strategy / Tactical Plan

 … OR … operational delays due to the lag that occurs when data needs to be manually reentered in upstream / downstream systems; an example when Product characteristics and pricing have to be reentered in ecommerce site causing lost product sales where days equal dollars;

-… OR … when scarce IT resources are allocatedto export, validation / transformation, and import data into upstream / downstream systems that results in the loss of opportunities to utilize IT resources on more critical activities.
+… OR … when scarce IT resources are allocatedto export, validation / transform, and import data into upstream / downstream systems that results in the loss of opportunities to utilize IT resources on more critical activities.

 Financial losses or misallocations of funding can range from hundreds of thousands to millions of dollars per year with no means of establishing progressive improvements in seasonal business operations.

-DSG concludes by working with the IT organization to define “HOW” the data is to be interchanged; whether it is through a common middleware facility or point-to-point integration; each leveraging system APIs after ensuring “data conformity” with the receiving system.
+DSG concludes by working with the IT organization to define and develop “HOW” the data is to be interchanged; whether it is through a common middleware facility or point-to-point integration; each leveraging system APIs after ensuring “data conformity” with the receiving system.

 DSG is then able to offer the unique service of monitoring all system integration transactions that ensure instant visibility of success or issues in transmission.
-This results in the highest level of real-time support in the 24x7 world of business support operations.
+This results in the highest level of real-time support in the 24x7 world of business operations.
 This also enables DSG to provide a wealth of technical, business, and executive level reports and dashboards that detail the value metrics of the digital fluidity throughout the evolving PLM Based SolutionScape.